MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 What this framework does is essentially turn SillyTavern into something like AI Dungeon, but with actual mechanics/consequences!
 Losing or dying is actually a thing.

-:warning: **Updating?** Reset all prompts to default in settings or they won't update.
-Also apply new `sysprompt.txt` into Quick Prompts Edit "Main."

 ### The Fatbody D&D Framework involves three core components:

 1. 🖥️ **RPG State Tracker** — Extracts and maintains HP, inventory, party, buffs, XP, spells, and more via a dedicated second-pass model.
 Injects a rolling State Memo back into each prompt to keep the AI (and you) on track.